New York Golf Cart Laws (2026)

 Overview

-New York permits Low-Speed Vehicles (LSVs) on certain roads.
-By NY definition, an LSV is a limited-use automobile or truck with a top speed over 20 mph but not over 25 mph and weighing under 3,000 lbs.
-LSVs must be registered with the NYS DMV and equipped with all required safety features (lights, reflectors, windshield, seat belts, etc.).
-They can be driven on public highways with speed limits of 35 mph or lower, and may cross larger roads at intersections.
-Local authorities or NYDOT can prohibit LSV operation on specific roads if safety is a concern.
-Important: A regular golf cart cannot be registered in NY and is generally not allowed on public streets – only vehicles meeting the LSV criteria are street-legal.
+New York permits Low-Speed Vehicles (LSVs) on certain roads, but ordinary golf carts are not street legal.
+By New York definition, an LSV is a limited-use automobile or truck with a top speed over 20 mph but not over 25 mph and weighing under 3,000 pounds.
+LSVs must be registered with the NYS DMV and equipped with all required safety features, including lights, reflectors, windshield, seat belts, and a compliant VIN/certification path.
+They can be driven on public highways with speed limits of 35 mph or lower and may cross higher-speed roads at intersections.
+A regular golf cart cannot be registered as an ATV or used as an unregistered road vehicle; only vehicles meeting the LSV criteria are street legal.

 County & Local Rules